cracker911181/cracker911181/cracker-tool.md

 </b>
 </div>
 <pre>
-<p>This is A Python & Bash Programming Launguage
+<p>This is A Python & Bash Programming Based
-Based Termux-Tool Created By CRACKER911181.
+Termux-Tool Created By CRACKER911181.
-This Tool Created For Hacking & Pentesting. if You Use This Tool To Evil Purpose,
-I'm Not Responsible For That.
+This Tool Created For Hacking & Pentesting. if You Use This Tool To Evil Purpose,I'm Not Responsible For That.
 </p>
 </pre>